law-of-quality/law-of-quality.github.io/pages/en/home.md

   {% include flash3.svg %}
 </div>

-> **The Law of Quality**{:.intro-title} bildet den Kunstmarkt ab: Ein Kunstwerk (die handgeschriebene Originalpartitur im Nussbaumrahmen) - mehrere 'Käufer' (wir nennen sie Qualitätsstifter!) - steigender Preis = steigende Qualität!
-Interpreten, die das Musikstück aufführen, werden an den Umsätzen des Kunstwerks beteiligt!
+> **The Law of Quality**{:.intro-title} reproduces the art market: a work of art (the handwritten original score in a walnut frame) - several 'buyers' (we call them quality sponsors!) - rising prices = rising quality!
+Artists who perform the piece of music have upside in the sales of the artwork!

 {% include transactions.html %}